phenrickson/tidyCCode/README.md

 I wrote a function which identifies and cleans the problematic country-years for ccodes.  'tidyCYear' allows a user to input ccodes and years and return a character vector of 'CCC_YYYY' format.
 This variable can then be used as the variable on which to merge datasets.

 There are four functions in this repository.
-All must be downloaded in order
+All must be downloaded and sourced in order for the main function, tidyCYear, to run correctly.

 # main function (requires background functions to be sourced)
 tidyCYear is the penultimate function and uses a country's ccode and year to produce a character 'XXX_YYYY' vector